 - Vegan Buttery Spread – Earth Balance Soy Free Buttery Spread works well in this dish.
 You can use any brand that works for your dietary needs.

-- Dairy Free Cheese – I used Daiya Cheddar Style Shreds.
-I like the way the Daiya shreds melt.
-If you have a different brand you enjoy, feel free to try it!
+- Dairy Free Cheese – I used Daiya Cheddar Style Shreds – they melt very well.
+If you have a different brand you enjoy, feel free to try it.
+And if you are really a cheese lover, throw a handful of dairy free cheese shreds on top before baking.

 Step by Step Instructions